XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

   Checks if the object can be grabbed by the specified grabber using the given grab point.
 - `bool` `ComputeRequiredGrabberTransform(UxrGrabber grabber, int grabPoint, out Vector3 grabberPosition, out Quaternion grabberRotation)`
   Computes the required position and rotation for the grabber to hold the object.
+- `void` `ReleaseGrabs(bool propagateEvents)`
+  Releases all grabbers holding the object, with an option to propagate events.

 ## Placement and Anchoring